AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ## Movement Artifacts (`probe_{Probe_ID}_channel_{Channel_ID}_movement_artifacts.csv.gz`)

 The ripple detector was also run on two randomly selected non-hippocampal channels to detect simultaneous high frequency events outside of the hippocampus.
-These are the fields directly provided by the edeno Karlsson_ripple_detector, though we removed the speed column.
+These are the fields directly provided by the `Karlsson_ripple_detector()` function in the `edeno` library, though we removed the speed column.
 The signal is filtered to between 150 and 250 Hz, then the envelope is computed from the Hilbert transform, smoothed, and z-scored.
 From the z-score, the min, max, median, mean, area, and total energy are computed.
 Used to produce the Movement Overlap fields in the Putative SWRs table.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|